Tushar-goyal-25/DoMore/README.md

 * **Token System:** Users earn tokens for likes and can convert them to SOL.
 * **Conversion Functionality:** Convert earned tokens to SOL at a predefined rate.(at the moment)

+Note: Make sure you have a phantom wallet created to start transactions in SOL.

 **Further Development**

 * Implement a more advanced AI model for prompt generation.